ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

 That keeps Gruntfile relatively small and things seem to be well organized.
 But do you get a clear picture of the project just by glancing into this cold and lifeless list of tasks?
 What actually do they do?
 What's the flow?

 Can you tell that Sass files going through `grunt-sass`, then `grunt-postcss:autoprefixer`, then `grunt-uncss`, and finally through `grunt-csso`?
-Is it obvious that the `clean` task is cleaning it, `grunt-spritesmith` is generating a Sass file which should be picked up too, and `grunt-watch` watches over all changes?
+Is it obvious that the `clean` task is cleaning it, `grunt-spritesmith` is generating a Sass file which should be picked up too, and `grunt-watch` watches over changes?

 Seems like things all over the place.
 Like we have gone too far with externalization!